-Students may enroll in a variety of bachelor's degree programs in architecture, although a Bachelor of Architecture program is the most widely accepted program for aspiring architects.
-Students can find these programs through the architecture schools at many 4-year universities.
+Students may enroll in a variety of bachelor's degree programs in architecture, although a Bachelor of Architecture program is most common for aspiring architects.
+Students can find these programs through the architecture schools at many 4-year colleges and universities.

 Bachelor's Degree in Architecture

 An undergraduate program in architecture is designed to instill the fundamentals of the field and prepare students for entry-level positions and graduate school.
 Basic coursework can include studies in project management, history of architecture, and computer-aided architectural design.

 Students who want to major in architecture should choose an accredited college that supports their educational needs, based on the degrees it offers and the available specialization options.